HypeLinkBot/HypeLink/README.md

 ```
 - Use `node app.js` to start the bot

-Refer to the bot's Hypixel thread (click here) for the list of commands.
+Refer to the bot's Hypixel thread (coming soon) for the list of commands.